-- People switch their career plans roughly between five and seven times.
+- People switch their career plans roughly five to seven times.

-- One out of three US citizens has changed his career path since his first job.
+- 29% of US citizens have switched to another career since their first job.

 - 53% of American college graduates use half or less of their education at work.

-- Americans between 25 and 34 stay on average 3.2 years at a job.
+- Americans between 25 and 34 stay for 2.8 years at a job on average.

-- Roughly 80% of US individuals are not content with their current job.
+- 32% of US individuals are not content with their current job.